Skip to main content

 API testing has several advantages.
 Among the most important, you can mention:

 • Test without GUI: Testers can conduct API tests without having to use the software directly.
-This is a huge benefit because it gives QA engineers early insight into flaws and faults, allowing developers to fix them before they have an impact on the GUI.
+This is a massive benefit because it gives QA engineers early insight into flaws and faults, allowing developers to fix them before they impact the GUI.

 • Test for core functionality: Before performing GUI tests, testing an application's code-level functionality allows for an evaluation of its overall build quality.
 This helps reveal little errors that may grow into more significant issues at the GUI level.
 Core access makes it possible to do testing concurrently with development, enabling communication and better teamwork.

 • Time effective: API tests typically take less time than functional GUI testing.
 GUI testing takes longer because the web components need to be polled.
-API test automation particularly involves less code and can therefore give better and faster test coverage, when compared to GUI automated testing.
+API test automation particularly involves less code and offers better and faster test coverage when compared to GUI automated testing.

 3. How is API testing different from UI testing?